2023 Geoscience Forum - Click to View

 Energy in Canada’s North

-This year’s Energy Geoscience Session will feature energy resource topics that will range from petroleum geoscientific studies in the Mackenzie Valley and Mackenzie Delta regions, to geoscience-related alternative energy resources such as geothermal energy and natural gas.
+This year’s Energy Geoscience Session will feature energy resource topics ranging from petroleum geoscientific studies in the Mackenzie Valley and Mackenzie Delta regions to geoscience-related alternative energy resources such as geothermal energy and natural gas.
 Speakers from government, academia, and industry will highlight current research pertaining to resource exploration and energy-related issues.

 Environmental Monitoring and Research